jkillingsworth/jkillingsworth.com/_posts/2018-10-11-least-squares-and-normal-distributions.md

     \end{document}
 {% endlatex %}

 Also suppose that the measuring device is inaccurate.
-The data we observed on one of the axes contains errors.
+The data we observed contain errors for values on the vertical axis.
 Despite the errors, we know the correct readings fall somewhere on a line given by the following linear equation:

 {% latex fig-02 %}
     \documentclass[varwidth]{standalone}